NuGet/Home/accepted/2023/NuGetAudit-supress-advisory.md

 However, basic tests on MSBuild evaluation performance doesn't show measurable regressions when adding 100 additional items into a project, and I don't believe it's likely that customers will suppress 100 different advisories.
 Therefore, even though using MSBuild items is theoretically the highest allocation design choice, given how much other work MSBuild does, it doesn't appear to result in a measurable performance impact.

-### Tooling support

-We considered adding `dotnet` CLI commands to add/remove `NuGetAuditSuppress` items, but it should be fairly easy to edit these items manually, so we don't believe it's necessary at this time.

 ### NuGetAuditSuppress name

 We considered a simpler name like **"IgnoreAdvisory"**, but had concerns over whether it could potentially clash with an item or property that someones introduces later.
 It is generally preferred that MSBuild items or properties have a specific prefix, so that related items all fall in the same "namespace", and do not get easily confused with items or properties used by other processes.
 Taking that into account, and considering the names of the other **NuGetAudit** properties, we decided on **"NuGetAuditSuppress"**.